Avgilles/3dSite/README.md

 # 3dSite
-A short website whith tree.js Frameworks
+A short website with tree.js Frameworks